 Why a UF Master of International Business

-The University of Florida’s Master of International Business (MIB) is designed to prepare you for the global economy.
+The University of Florida’s Master of International Business (MIB) program is designed to prepare you for the global economy.
 Our one-year program, designed for business majors or minors, allows you to gain global experience through the internationally-focused core curriculum, study abroad & diverse perspectives of student body and faculty.
 The program is intended for students with little or no work experience.